Deepstuffx/KASS-Library/README.md

 - Ingests large sample packs or directories
 - Analyzes each sample (BPM, Key, Type, Loop/One-Shot, Spectral Info)
 - Applies user-defined rules to determine placement
-- Exports a polished, permanent sample library
+- Exports a polished and modifiable sorted sample library

 The exported "KASS Library Folder" is intended to be your long-term, professionally organized sample database.